Vera-Sjunnesson/Vera-Sjunnesson/README.md

 ### Hi there

 **I'm Vera and I'm a frontend developer!**\
-🍅 Currently founding and developing a tango community platform\
+🍅 Currently founding and developing a dance community forum\
 🍅 Currently learning databases, TypeScript and PHP\
 🍅 How to reach me: vera@verasjunnesson.com and [LinkedIn](https://www.linkedin.com/in/vera-sjunnesson/ "My LinkedIn")\
 🍅 **[My portfolio](https://tech.verasjunnesson.com/ "Vera's portfolio")**